prakashlab/squid-tracking/README.md

 ## Getting Started

-The tracking microscope is run using software (written in Python) that runs on standard PC, and handles the real-time image-processing and GUI interaction with the user, along with firmware that runs on a microcontroller (Arduin Due).
+The tracking microscope is run using software (Python) that runs on standard PC, and handles the real-time image-processing and GUI interaction with the user, along with firmware (C++) that runs on a microcontroller ([Arduino Due](https://store.arduino.cc/usa/due)).
 The code for each of those can be found within the *software* and *firmware* folders, respectively.

 ## News
 **5 Dec 2020** We are currently working towards a release of the latest software and firmware versions.
 Please watch this space for updates!